 The final step is to take the bike on a ride yourself so you get a feel first hand.
 Make sure you are carrying your license.
 Start slowly and check out how it speeds up.
 How does the breaks feel?
 Do they feel smooth and even?
 They should not grab forcefully.
 They should not pulsate.
 Pulsating brake is a sign of warped disks.
 Check the gears.
 It should be a smooth transformation and it should feel firm.
 You should feel like you are in complete control.
 It should not feel choppy.

 The bike should feel stable.
 Test on a clean road without any road humps or potholes.

 Weave left and right and see if it seems in control.
 Listen closely for any unfamiliar noises from the engine and excessive vibrations.
 There should not be any creaking or rattling from the suspension.
 If you hear anything unusual ask the seller.
-Sometimes unusual noises are just characteristic of the particular bike and doesn’t necessarily indicate an issue.
+Sometimes unusual noises are just characteristic of and doesn’t necessarily indicate an issue.